 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $149 per night.
-This location is about a 5 minute walk to the seminar location.
-In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA106 or click here.
-For guaranteed rate and availability, you must reserve your room no later than September 19, 2016.
+A block of guest rooms has been reserved at The Congress Plaza Hotel, 520 South Michigan Avenue, Chicago, IL 60605.
+In order to make reservations, call 312-427-3800 Ext.
+5025 and identify yourself as part of the Statistical Horizons group or click here for a special rate of $119.
+For guaranteed rate and availability, you must reserve your room no later than Tuesday, October 10.

 - Observational studies and outlines